 How to apply

-Each local council will have an indicative number of devices available to them to distribute to people living in their area.
+Each local council will have an allocation of devices available to them to distribute to people living in their area.
 This is to ensure as wide geographic coverage as possible, while noting that families on low incomes and young care leavers are not evenly distributed across Scotland.
 If your organisation works in more than one area, you’ll need to complete a separate application form for each area.

 You do not need to submit a list of specific individuals you want to support as part of your application.
 But you’ll need to: